 - Nasal flaring

-Infant Respiratory Distress Syndrome is usually associated with decreased surfactant production at birth which results in severe hypoxemia.
-It should be treated with oxygen therapy, surfactant replacement therapy, and possibly mechanical ventilation.
+NRDS is usually associated with decreased surfactant production at birth, which results in severe hypoxemia.
+This should be treated with oxygen therapy, surfactant replacement therapy, and mechanical ventilation in severe cases.

 Neonatal Respiratory Distress Syndrome Practice Questions: